cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 An _Organization Owner_ also has top-level (sudo) administrative privileges for their organizations in the Cobalt app.

+{{% /expand%}}

 ### Organization Member

+In the Cobalt UI, you'll see this user role as "Member".
+Users in that role can:

+- View users and settings
+- Create and edit assets and pentests

+{{%expand "Learn more." %}}

 An _Organization Member_ is a user of the Cobalt App who can create an [asset](#asset) as well as a [pentest](#pentest).
 That user can also see the pentesters who are working on their asset.
 If allowed by their {{% ptaas-tier %}}, they can also manage integration with Jira and GitHub.

 - An _Organization Member_ may also be a [_Pentest Team Member_](#pentest-team-member).

+{{% /expand%}}

 ### Pentest Team Member